Amin-Wassef/alx-system_engineering-devops/README.md

-This is the folder for alx 0x00.
-Shell, basics
+This is the folder for alxsystem engineering devops